-As discussed in Note 1, the financial statements present only the City Electric System of BTU, and do not purport to, and do not present fairly the financial position of the Rural Electric System of BTU, or the City of Bryan, Texas, as of September 30, 2013 and 2012, and the changes in their financial position or, where applicable, their cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the City Electric System of BTU, and do not purport to, and do not present fairly the financial position of the City Electric System of BTU, or the City of Bryan, Texas, as of September 30, 2014 and 2013, and the respective changes in financial position and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.